Marton Museum: History

 Veljko Marton held the first exhibit of his personal art collection at Zagreb's Museum of Arts and Crafts in the fall of 2002.
 In the end over 700 works were presented to the public as part of the show.
 The exhibition was deemed a success and subsequently led to the idea of opening up a permanent museum to house the collection.
 The resulting Marton Museum subsequently opened its doors in Samobor, a town located on the outskirts of Zagreb.
 The official opening was held on 18 May 2003, a date which coincided with that year's International Museum Day.

 The museum has held numerous exhibitions throughout Croatia and has also exhibited internationally.
 In June 2008, the Marton Museum held its first exhibition on British soil at the Croatian Embassy in downtown London.
 In February 2009 the Marton Museum went on to exhibit selected pieces at the Sèvres - Cité de la céramique on the outskirts of Paris.
 In the summer of 2010 the Marton Museum organized its first exhibit in Austria at Vienna's Liechtenstein Museum.
 That same winter the museum organized its first Italian exhibit in Venice at the Pinacoteca Querini Stampalia.

 In early 2011 the Marton Museum announced that it was expanding to the city of Zagreb, with its new home being the historic Kulmer Palace in the city's Gornji Grad quarter (Old Town).
 The grand opening was held on 18 March 2011.
+It has since moved back to its original location in Samobor.